-This 5-day course prepares candidates for SPRAT and/or IRATA Level III certification.
+This 5 to 6-day course prepares candidates for SPRAT and/or IRATA Level III certification.
 This course focuses on advanced rope access tasks and job management skills required of a technician working as a rope access supervisor.

 • Develop and implement work plans and associated risk assessments

 • Supervise the proper use and management of rope access equipment

 • Demonstrate extensive knowledge of advanced rigging and rescue techniques

 • Able to ensure compliance with relevant Rope Access guidelines and legislation

 • Supervise and direct the Rope Access tasks of other technicians

 • Develop access work plans or method statements

 • Complete, implement, and review job hazard analysis or risk assessments

 • Verify Rope Access experience in technicians logbooks